jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-with-chromeos-and-crostini.md

 repurpose the Chromebook hardware with Linux **without** ChromeOS, check out  ["How To: Install Ubuntu on Chromebook and REMOVE ChromeOS"](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/)

+>**NEWS FLASH:** On Sept 14, 2023, Google announced that ["Chromebooks will get 10 years of automatic updates"](https://blog.google/outreach-initiatives/education/automatic-update-extension-chromebook/)

 -----